wdporter/acim/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-fear.md

 :::

 :::tip
-(12) …to practice any form of asceticism, believing that it is rooting out “the world, the flesh and the devil”, merely re-inforces the body’s reality, thus fulfilling the ego’s plan for its salvation.
+(12) …to practice any form of asceticism, believing that it is rooting out “the world, the flesh and the devil”, merely reïnforces the body’s reality, thus fulfilling the ego’s plan for its salvation.
 (Wapnick, LDNC, p.
 563.)
 :::

 :::tip